Can't Buy a Thrill

 Can't Buy a Thrill is the debut studio album by American rock band Steely Dan, released in November 1972, by ABC Records.
 It was written by band members Walter Becker and Donald Fagen, and recorded in August 1972 at the Village Recorder in Los Angeles with producer Gary Katz.
 The album is one of Steely Dan's most stylistically eclectic, encompassing the sounds of soft rock, pop rock and jazz rock, alongside philosophical, elliptical lyrics.

 A commercial success, Can't Buy a Thrill peaked at number 17 on the US Billboard Top LPs & Tape chart, bolstered by the popular singles "Do It Again" and "Reelin' In the Years", and was eventually certified platinum by the Recording Industry Association of America (RIAA).
 It was also met with positive reviews and has appeared on many retrospective "greatest albums" lists, including Rolling Stone magazine's "500 Greatest Albums of All Time" (2003).

-Recording
+Background and recording

+After Steely Dan's debut single "Dallas" was withdrawn due to being unrepresentative of their style, ABC Records executives decided to proceed with recording sessions for their first album.
+The sessions were scheduled for the summer of 1972, but Steely Dan postponed them until engineer Roger Nichols could return from his summer vacation, as they considered him a key part of the project.
+This annoyed ABC Dunhill's president, Jay Lasker, but A&R man Steve Barri convinced Lasker that Steely Dan were worth the time and expense.

 Steely Dan recorded the album in August 1972 at the Village Recorder in Los Angeles.
-Two songs recorded during the Can't Buy a Thrill sessions were left off the album and released as a single: "Dallas" b/w "Sail the Waterway".
-This is the only Steely Dan album to include David Palmer as a lead vocalist, having been recruited after Donald Fagen expressed concerns over singing live.
-Drummer Jim Hodder contributes lead vocals on one song, "Midnite Cruiser" (sometimes spelled "Midnight Cruiser"); he also sang "Dallas".
-By the time recording of the next album began, the band and producer Gary Katz had convinced Fagen to assume the full lead vocalist role.
+All of the songs were written by Walter Becker and Donald Fagen, Steely Dan's bassist and keyboardist respectively; the liner notes identify "Do It Again" as a traditional song, but this is a fabrication.
+When the sessions began, Steely Dan was a five-person band, with Fagen handling most of the lead vocals.
+Though drummer Jim Hodder had never seen himself as a lead singer, he was excited by the song "Midnite Cruiser" (sometimes spelled "Midnight Cruiser") and offered to sing lead on it, an idea to which Becker and Fagen were immediately receptive.

+For material, Becker and Fagen used a combination of new songs written specifically for Steely Dan and older songs they had written before moving to Los Angeles; the older songs include "Midnite Cruiser", "Fire in the Hole", and "Brooklyn (Owes the Charmer Under Me)".
+Comparison with a demo recording of "Brooklyn (Owes the Charmer Under Me)" reveals that the album rendition omits verse two and uses guitar for an intro that was originally played on organ.